Last Updated on: 28th October 2023, 09:15 am

-Parrots are usually legal in the United States.
-However, quaker parrots are banned in certain states or counties.
-When it comes to importing and exporting parrots, the laws are much stricter.
-Endangered or threatened parrot species are not always legal to own.
-Likewise, selling, buying, or trading them can have legal repercussions.
+When importing or exporting parrots, the laws are stricter.
+Endangered or threatened parrot species aren’t always legal to own.
+Likewise, selling, buying, or trading parrots can have legal repercussions.

-Are Parrots Illegal in the U.S?
+Are Parrots Illegal in the U.S.?

-Many exotic animals, such as big cats and foxes, were made illegal to own in the United States to stop illegal trading.
+Many exotic animals, like big cats and foxes, were made illegal to own in the United States to stop unlawful trading.
 Others are banned to prevent them from becoming pests to the local environment.

 Laws on Parrots